buddhaman/AnymaEngine/Readme.md

 #### TODO
 - Spawn multiple of these creatures.
 - Refactor simulationscreen to use renderer.
+Do this gradually.
+- Smooth transition from top down to detailed rendering.
 - Design a genome that encodes the morphology of a creature.
 Keep it simple.
 - Turn agent into entity?
 At least something such that collision detection and vision is possible between both plants and agents.
 - Create food.
 Make bushes with berries and herbivore agents have to stand still and collect.
 - Create tilemap and interpolate colors on the edges for biomes.
+- Use perlin noise for terain and biome generation.
+- Make decorations on the terain, rocks.
+- Collision detection with solid tiles.
+- Show work done per thread.

 - Design mouth.
 - Make graph in real seconds as units.